status-im/status-web/apps/website/docs/messaging-and-web3-browser/delete-a-group-chat.md

 title: Delete a group chat
 ---

-If you don’t need a [group chat][understand-group-chats] anymore, you can delete the chat.
+If you don’t need a [group chat](./understand-group-chats.md) anymore, you can delete the chat.
 Once you do that, the chat history and member list are gone forever, with no way to recover this or any other data.

 :::info
 Only the group chat owner can delete the group.
-If you're a regular member, consider [leaving the chat][leave-a-group-chat] instead.
+If you're a regular member, consider [leaving the chat](./leave-a-group-chat.md) instead.
 :::

 ## Delete a group chat